axonweb3/axon/README.md

 ## Toolchain

-Apart from the framework, Axon has corresponding toolchains:
+Apart from the framework, Axon has toolchains:

-- [Axon Faucet](https://github.com/axonweb3/axon-faucet): the faucet for the chain-based Axon.
+- [Axon Faucet](https://github.com/axonweb3/axon-faucet): the faucet for the Axon-based chains.
-- [Axon Explorer](https://github.com/Magickbase/blockscan): a blockchain explorer for the chain-based Axon.
+- [Axon Explorer](https://github.com/Magickbase/blockscan): a blockchain explorer for the Axon-based chains.
 - [Axon DevOps](https://github.com/axonweb3/axon-devops): includes several utilities, such as monitor, benchmark tool and so on.

-All the toolchains above can be dictated by **[Axon CLI](https://github.com/axonweb3/axon-cli), an exquisite and deft command line interface that makes everything Axon-related easier.
+All the toolchains above can be dictated by **[Axon CLI](https://github.com/axonweb3/axon-cli), an exquisite and deft command line interface.
+You can use Axon CLI to do anything related to Axon.

 ## Contributing

-Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) for details on code of conduct, and the process for submitting pull requests to us.
+Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) for details on code of conduct, and the process for submitting pull requests.
 And the security policy is described in [SECURITY.md](./SECURITY.md).

 ## License